Otto Jindra

 Hauptmann Otto Jindra (18 March 1886 – 2 May 1932) was a Czech military pilot.
-He was aflying ace of the Austro-Hungarian Army during World War I, credited with nine aerial victories while flying as an aerial observer.
+He was a flying ace of the Austro-Hungarian Army during World War I, credited with nine aerial victories while flying as an aerial observer.
 His abilities as both leader and administrator led to his accelerated promotion and appointments to command of aviation units despite his lack of pilot's credentials.
 After World War I and Austria-Hungary both ended, Jindra became a major mover in founding a Czechoslovak air arm, which he eventually rose to command.

 Early life

 Otto Jindra was born on 18 March 1886 in Chlum u Třeboně, Bohemia, Austria-Hungary.
 He grew to be an athletic young man; he was an equestrian, a swimmer, and a skier.
 He was an enthusiastic cyclist, and learned to drive both automobiles and locomotives.

 Pre-aviation service

 Jindra graduated from the Artillery Academy in Vienna in 1905, and went into the 14th Mountain Artillery Regiment.
 He was promoted to Oberleutnant in December 1912.
 With the outbreak of war, Jindra served as battery commander and regimental adjutant as his regiment swung into combat at the Battle of Lemberg on the Eastern Front.
 He won the Bronze Military Merit Medal in this action.